pivotal-cf/areas-of-contribution/project-leadership.md

   <li>Has a general awareness of work in progress; is able to catch missteps in real time and provide kind feedback to correct it</li>

   <li>Is a safety-net for the team, and is able to intervene when they see tasks/priorities getting dropped</li>

+  <li>Helps team and leadership recognize and agree on the right scope to cut from a large track or product</li>
 </ul></td>
 </tr>